 The International Association of Assessing Officers (IAAO) recommends trimming the most extreme outliers from the sample before calculating the COD.
-The trimming method is to exclude sales that are outside 1.5 times the inter-quartile range.
+The trimming method used by the Sales Ratio excludes sales with ratios less than .5 or greater than 2.
 This eliminates a few extreme sales that would distort the COD.
 Per the IAAO, the acceptable ranges for the COD are as follows: